Neurone

 Prof. Dr. Alexander Brack, MD

-Deputy Head of the Department of Anesthesiology
+Deputy Director of the Department of Anesthesiology, Intensive Care, Emergency and Pain Medicine

 University Hospital Würzburg